SimmonsRitchie/cats/README.md

 By default, cats fetches data from [The Cat API](https://thecatapi.com/) without an API key.
 The Cat API allows requesters to return a small amount of data without using one, which is all that this tool needs.

 However, heavy users of cats may encounter rate limiting without use of an API key.
-You can sign up for a key for free on the website of [The Cat API](https://thecatapi.com/).
+You can sign up for a free key on the website of [The Cat API](https://thecatapi.com/).
 You can then provide it to cats as an environment variable before execution.

 On Mac/linux, run the following command, replacing 'xxxx' with your key: